How dog ownership impacts your home insurance in Ontario

 That’s why it’s important to provide accurate information to your insurance provider on any pets you own and keep them updated if you decide to adopt a new dog – in fact, not doing so could lead to your whole policy getting cancelled.

-Your insurance company will likely ask you information on your pets’ age, height and weight, breed, history of violence and more.
+Your insurance company will likely ask you for information about your pets’ age, height and weight, breed, history of violence and more.
 Together, your dog’s characteristics will be an important factor in determining the amount and cost of insurance coverage you need.

 There are no bad dogs — only so-called "dangerous breeds"